corrad1nho/qomui/README.md

 - [bugfix] Changing country in modify dialog fails
 - [bugfix] Connection attempt fails when protocol/port not set
 - [bugfix] Wireguard servers downloaded from Mullvad even though not supported

-version 0.4.1:
-- [bugfix] Crashes if no port/protocol selected
-- [bugfix] Crashes while performing latency checks if not connected to a network
-- [bugfix] Tray icon not displayed on Linux Mint Cinnamon 18.3
-- [bugfix] Cannot toggle "autoconnect" option
-- [bugfix] Crashes if checking latencies while new servers are added